Combinatorial foundations for geometric realizations of subword complexes of Coxeter groups

 In this section, we show that parameter tensors are universal in the following sense:

-\begin{quote} Given a chirotopal realization of a subword complex $\Delta_W(p)$ supported by a vector configuration $\A$ and a Gale transform $\B\in\Gale(\A)$, there exists a parameter tensor $\PP_{\A}$ that parametrizes $\B$.
+\begin{quote} \textbf{Universality of parameter tensors.} Given a chirotopal realization of a subword complex $\Delta_W(p)$ supported by a vector configuration $\A$ and a Gale transform $\B\in\Gale(\A)$, there exists a parameter tensor $\PP_{\A}$ that parametrizes $\B$.
 Equivalently, $\B$ is the product of a variables tensor and a coefficient tensor $\C(p,\PP)$ given by some parameter tensor~$\PP_\A$. \end{quote}